link-intersystems/clean-architecture-example/README.md

 ### User Interface

 The example application comes with a very basic swing ui that you can use to try out the application.
-Since it is a basic ui it neither have any convenience features, like validation, nor it is very nice.
+Since it is a basic ui it neither has any convenience features, like validation, nor it is very nice.
 The purpose of the user interface is to provide a simple GUI to access the use cases.
 It also shows the basics of how use cases are connected to controllers and how controllers use presenters in order to update models.
 Feel to implement a web server and provide rest controllers in order to support a web ui.